 Train your dog to sit and stay when greeting people.
-Any time you see him jump on, someone calls for such a training session, as consistency is key.
+Anytime you see him jump on someone calls for this type of training session because consistency is key.
 Use games, treats, petting, or praise to reward the desired behaviour.

 Whenever your dog jumps, ignore him.
-But when he corrects himself and puts all 4 paws on the ground, immediately reward your dog.
+But when he corrects himself and puts all four paws on the floor, immediately reward your dog.
 Later in the training phase, you can leave out the food rewards and simply praise him for being a good dog or pet him on the head.

 Needless to say, avoid punishing your pet.
 Jumping is an appeasement behaviour that is common to all dog breeds.
 Punishing the behaviour may only make your dog bounce even more.

 Do you lavishly show affection to your dog when you enter the door at the end of the day?
-If you say yes, that probably explains the jumping.
+If you say yes, it could be the cause of his incessant jumping.
 Dogs repeat certain undesirable behaviours such as jumping because they are rewarded for it.

-Remember that your furry friend is a dog, and the best thing you can do for him is to treat him like a dog.
-That being said, you should communicate to him in ways that a canine can understand.
+Remember that your furry friend is a dog and the best thing you can do for him is to treat him like a dog.
+That being said, you should communicate with him in ways that a canine can understand.

-When you notice your dog trying to jump on you, use a lead to get him to stay down.
-Step on the lead when he is about to jump so that he’s unable to bounce.
-Release the hold when he settles down.
+Put your dog on a lead if he keeps jumping up on you.
+Use it to get him to stay down.
+Step on the lead gently but firmly when he is about to jump and release the hold when he settles down.

 Training your dog to jump on request is not necessary.
-But if you are amongst the dog owners who do like to be greeted by 4-footed jumping friends, it is better to train your pet to jump on request to avoid confusion and undisciplined gestures of enthusiasm.
+However, if you like being greeted by a jumping dog, take the initiative to train your pet to jump on request.
+Doing so prevents confusion and undisciplined gestures of enthusiasm.

 When your dog successfully follows the process, reward him with a treat.
 Then tell him “off” whilst pushing your body into him.
 Don’t push your pooch with your hands.
 Repeat this step if your dog bounces on you again.

 As long as you train your dog not to jump without invitation, you can expect him to behave well consistently.
-However, if you’re not confident that your dog can stay down when a guest arrives, do a simulation of the situation with the help of your friends:
+However, if your dog cannot stay down when a guest arrives, do a simulation of the situation with the help of your friends:

 Step 1: Make sure that your dog is on a lead so that you can control him when he tries to jump up on your friends.

-Step 2: Remind your friends to be calm when they interact with your dog.
-Displaying excitement often encourages dogs to jump up on people.
+Step 2: Remind your friends to be calm during their interactions.
+Displaying excitement teaches your dog to jump up on people.

 Step 3: When you open the front door to let your friends in, give the sit-stay command to your pooch.
 If he remains standing or sitting when they enter the room, look him in the eyes and reward him with a treat.